tonethar/IGME-230-Fall-2018/weekly/week-08-notes.md

 - Other questions about exam?

 ## II.
 Midterm Exam
-- The midterm exam will be given Thursday March 8th
+- The midterm exam will be given the last class meeting of week 8
 - Don't forget to study for the exam - here are some things to focus on: [midterm-review.md](../exams/midterm-review.md)

 ## III.
 Readings and Homework Assignment